 The LCG official now attempted to prevent any meeting at which Castro and Thomas would be present.
 Hills faltered and said that GW would have to wait in “love and trust.”
 The only way that GW could effectively precipitate the interview was to write a formal complaint.
 Hills was by then clearly anxious to protect his own partisan reputation within the Foundation, and began to cover up for the extremist Mark-Coates.

 GW wrote a letter of complaint dated December 18th, 1998.
 She did not neglect to comment upon the acute disparity evident in the promotion of conflict resolution therapies by the Foundation staff.
 She sent her lengthy letter to Clive Kitson, the Manager of Education.
 He replied that the “complaints procedure” would take place in early January at Cluny Hill College (Forres).
 The date for that event transpired to be January 6th, 1999.
-Castro and Thomas were permitted to attend at the insistence of GW, and both Kitson and Ken Hills also attended, along with Mark-Coates and two other women.
+Castro and Thomas were permitted to attend at the insistence of GW.
+Both Kitson and Ken Hills also attended, along with Mark-Coates and two other women.
 The official description of this event in a letter from Kitson was “reconciliation meeting.”

 The major vocalist was Mark-Coates, who was clearly resistant to any reconciliation with dissidents.
 Ken Hills noticeably allowed Mark-Coates to have unrestricted say, which meant a damnation of GW.
-The rejected applicant lost all respect for Hills, who had forsaken ethics for the convenience of partisan official role as a Trustee.
+The rejected applicant lost all respect for Hills, who had forsaken ethics for the convenience of partisan official role as a Foundation Trustee.
 The basic refrain of Mark-Coates was an emphasis upon “energies,” which he implied as being beyond the comprehension of the dissidents present.
 The insidious suggestion was that the “energies” of GW were negative, as indeed were those of the dissidents Castro and Thomas.
 This argument was so strained that it was not even representative of any standard alternative therapy dogma.
-Yet this extremist argument now meant that GW was not eligible for LCG.
+The extremist argument now meant that GW was not eligible for LCG.
 At the end of the very loaded “reconciliation” meeting, Mark-Coates expressed a “cruelly worded refusal” to have GW on any LCG programme in his charge.